silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

    other systems, it is usually necessary to distinguish combined files from other assets.
  * `Requirements_Backend.combine_in_dev` - By default combined files will not be combined except in test or live environments.
 Turning this on will allow for pre-combining of files in development mode.
+ * `Requirements_Backend.resolve_relative_css_refs` - Enables rewriting of relative paths to image/font assets
+   to accommodate the fact that the combined CSS is placed in a totally different folder than the source css files.
+Turn this off if you see some unexpected results.

 In some cases it may be necessary to create a new storage backend for combined files, if the default location is not appropriate.
 Normally a single backend is used for all site assets, so a number of objects must be